So why Shrewsbury?

 Having now taken several one-to-one photography students around the town taking pictures and run Street Photography Workshops here, I can vouch for the fact that there are pictures to be seen around almost every corner.

-Combine a welcoming atmosphere with a town with so much visual appeal, and you have a real winner.
+Combine a welcoming atmosphere and a town with great visual appeal – and you have a photographer’s paradise.

 Rock On!
 Shrewsbury